tbogdala/sentient_core/README.md

   testing with vector embeddings.
 * Error messages will corrupt the output unless stderr is redirected to another terminal or file.
 Eventually this will be handled through message boxes instead.
+* The new rust-llama.cpp backend implementation will sometimes cause a crash on a bad UTF-8 boundary, and this will be corrected soon.
+* The memory feature needs to be documented once its feature set stabilizes.

 ## Caveats